cri-o/cri-o/docs/crio.8.md

 **--cni-plugin-dir**="": CNI plugin binaries directory.

+**--collection-period**="": The number of seconds between collecting pod/container stats and pod sandbox metrics.
+If set to 0, the metrics/stats are collected on-demand instead. (default: 0)

 **--config, -c**="": Path to configuration file (default: "/etc/crio/crio.conf")

 **--config-dir, -d**="": Path to the configuration drop-in directory.